Innovation, Development and Entrepreneurship Association IDEA@GCU

-Institute of Management Accountants at GCU
+Institute of Management Accountants’ Student Chapter at GCU

-The Institute of Management Accountants' Student Chapter (IMASC) at Grand Canyon University provides you with the opportunity to learn about business practices through interaction with local business professionals.
-As an IMASC member, you'll hear on-campus speakers, attend monthly meetings with the local chapter of the IMA (the Institute of Management Accountants' Valley of the Sun Chapter) and go on field trips to local businesses for tours and interactive discussions on how these businesses are run.
+The Institute of Management Accountants' Student Chapter (IMASC) at Grand Canyon University provides students with the opportunity to learn about business practices through interaction with local business professionals.
+As an IMASC member, you'll hear on-campus speakers, attend monthly meetings with the local chapter of the IMA (the Institute of Management Accountants Valley of the Sun Chapter) and go on field trips to local businesses for tours and interactive discussions on how these businesses are run.